Shobha0703/Wanderlust01/README.md

 ## ABOUT

-Wanderlust is a full-stack web application that allows users to explore unique stays and experiences around the world.
-The platform provides property details, reviews, and ratings, making it easier for users to discover new places.
-Hosts can list their properties and manage information efficiently.
+Wanderlust is a web application designed to help users explore unique stays and experiences around the world.
+It provides an easy way to browse properties, view detailed information, and read reviews from other travelers.
+The platform focuses on creating an engaging and user-friendly experience, allowing users to discover new destinations and make informed decisions about where to stay.